sumcumo/cypress-testrail-reporter/README.md

 ```

 ## Config
-The Testrail Reporter gets it's config from your `cypress.json` and / or provided cli arguments.
+The Testrail Reporter gets its config from your `cypress.json` and / or provided cli arguments.

 ### Configuration via `cypress.json`
 Add a `testrailReporter` section to your Cypress Config.
 You can provide the following: